rhadp/rhadp/docs/product-requirements.md

 ## Out of Scope

-The following are explicitly out of scope for RHADP v1.0:
+The following are explicitly out of scope for RHAS v1.0:

-1. **Application Development:** RHADP provides the platform; users bring their own applications
+1. **Application Development:** RHAS provides the platform; users bring their own applications
-2. **Custom Operator Development:** Users can deploy custom operators, but RHADP doesn't build them
+2. **Custom Operator Development:** Users can deploy custom operators, but RHAS doesn't build them
 3. **Multi-Cluster Management:** Single cluster deployment only; fleet management future
 4. **On-Premise Deployment:** Cloud-only; bare-metal support planned for future
 5. **Cluster Upgrades:** Initial deployment only; in-place upgrades not automated